Rainfall and mountain snow will continue across the western U.S. Monday

 Tuesday Night Rain.
 Near steady temperature in the lower 40s.
 Light and variable winds.
 Chance of rain near 100 percent.

 Wednesday Showers in the morning...then showers with a slight chance of thunderstorms in the afternoon.
 Some thunderstorms may produce gusty winds in the afternoon.
 Not as cool with highs in the mid 50s.
 South winds around 10 mph.
 Chance of rain near 100 percent.

 Wednesday Night Showers likely.
 Lows in the mid 30s.
 Chance of rain 70 percent.

 Christmas Day Mostly cloudy with a chance of rain and snow showers in the morning...then partly sunny in the afternoon.
 Much cooler with highs in the upper 30s.
 Chance of precipitation 40 percent.

-Sunday Night Mostly clear.
-Lows around 30.
+Thursday Night Mostly clear.
+Lows in the upper 20s.

 Friday And Friday Night Partly cloudy.
 Highs in the upper 40s.
 Lows in the lower 30s.